 When it comes to best overall software, there’s one that stands out above the rest: TurboTax.

 TurboTax was our number one choice because it offers the most features out of all the software we reviewed, and it makes tax filing about as easy as possible.
 You can upload your W-2 form directly to the site and you can upload it by taking a picture of it.
 You receive your refund through direct deposit and there is even a mobile app.
 The service searches over 350 tax deductions when you file to ensure you receive the deductions and applicable credits.

 It’s very easy to use and walks you through the filing process by asking a series of questions about your financial situation.
 The questions are interview-style and are written in plain English.
 Based on your answers, the software fills out the appropriate tax forms.

 In terms of features, TurboTax offers free audit support and free multi-year storage.
 That means if you use the program year after year, your previous returns are saved on the site, saving you time and effort.
 The software also has extra features, tools and calculators specifically for self-employed filers and people with more complex tax returns.
 For example, self-employed filers get a complimentary one-year subscription to QuickBooks Self-Employed.
 This service stores receipts and tracks miles traveled throughout the year to help maximize your business deductions.

 With TurboTax there are multiple filing levels you can choose from based on what level of support you need.
 There’s a free option for simple returns and then tiered support depending on the complexity of your tax return and your preferences.
 You can even have a certified public accountant (CPA) or enrolled agent (EA) help you for an extra cost.

 While TurboTax has an easy interface and numerous feature options, it comes at a price.
 The company has some of the highest prices across the board for its software.
-The Deluxe option, the lowest paid level, is $60 for your federal return and an additional $40 for each state return.
+The Deluxe option starts at $40 for your federal return and an additional $40 for each state return.
 There is a free option as well.

 Best Budget Tax Software